NMIX 2020E: Intro to New Media

 After you complete your plan, take the Learning Plan quiz on eLC.
 You won’t actually turn in the plan itself because a) it should live in your calendar, to-do list, etc. and b) if you don’t complete it, it’ll ultimately hurt only you.

-You’ll be randomly assigned to a discussion group of ten or so people on Slack, which will be your de facto homes for the class.
+You’ll be randomly assigned to a discussion group of seven or so people on Slack, which will be your de facto home for the class.
 So, get to know your groupmates!
 Say hi, talk about non-class-related stuff, and help each other out.
 Do your best to be the type of person you’d like to be in a group with.

 Your job is to respond to each discussion question (and/or each other’s responses to each discussion question—I’d really like for this to be an actual discussion, not just ten people simultaneously shouting out similar answers to the same questions) in a thread (read that link to understand how they work).

 And…that’s it!
-Your group discussion work will be evaluated twice throughout the class: once at midterm (Friday June 29) and again at the end of the semester (Friday July 27).
+Your group discussion work will be evaluated twice throughout the class: once at midterm and again at the end of the semester.
 Each evaluation is worth five points, and will be graded according to the following scale:

 Two last notes.
 First, all group discussions will be governed by this code of conduct—please immediately report any inappropriate behavior directly to me.
 Second, have fun—use emoji reactions, share fun GIFs, whatever!

-For each of the 18 readings in the class, there will be an eLC quiz worth two points.
+For each of the 18 readings in the class, you’ll take a short eLC quiz.
 Anything discussed or linked to in the readings is fair game for the quizzes.
-Add ’em all up, and you’ve got 40 points.

-An exam on eLC, cumulatively covering the material in the twelve lessons in this section.
-Many of the questions from the lesson quizzes in this section may be included (though likely remixed!), but some questions will be new and will ask you to make connections between readings.
+An exam on eLC cumulatively covering the material in the first half of the course—Theory + History and Building Blocks.
+Many of the questions from the lesson quizzes in this section may be included (though likely remixed!), but some questions will be new and will ask you to make connections between all the readings.

-A longer exam on eLC, cumulatively covering the material in all twenty lessons in the course.
+A longer exam on eLC, cumulatively covering all material in the course.
 Many of the questions from the lesson quizzes in this section may be included (though likely remixed!), but some questions will be new and will ask you to make connections between all the readings and the broader themes of the course.

 |59.99 and below||F|